WPCloudDeploy/wp-cloud-deploy/README.md

 * Fix: WPAPP - Better handling for duplicate letsencrypt folders that end with -00xx.
 * Fix: WPAPP - When multisite SSL is on, the status was not shown properly in the site list.
 * Dev: Preliminary foundation set for moving providers and dns data into custom tables.
+* Dev: Update to latest version of phpseclib.
 * Dev: WPAPP - Use global function to reset site permissions (refactor).
 * Dev: WPAPP - Add option for executing local post-processing scripts after a site is cloned.
 * Dev: WPAPP - New filters available when displaying info in the server actions column.